swolodkin-dev/Windows-Local-ML/README.md

 Matplotlib
 Jupyter
 ```
+> [!NOTE]
+> For widest compatibily, this environment uses only CPU resources, No GPU required!

 # Coursera Basic Image Classification with Tensorflow
 In this specific example, I'll be opening and running the Jupyter Notebook from the [Basic Image Classification with Tensorflow Course](https://www.coursera.org/learn/tensorflow-beginner-basic-image-classification/home/info).